 Determine the stressor that causes you to binge-shop.

-When people go shopping more often than they actually need, it is usually to cope for an extreme feeling or stress.
-And how do you get over such short-term solution (that would also result to more stress and problems in the future)?
+When people go shopping more often than they actually need, it is usually to cope with an extreme feeling or stress.
+And how do you get over such short-term solution (that would also result in more stress and problems in the future)?
 Identify the problem!

-Start from paying your debts from smallest to largest.
+Start by paying your debts from smallest to largest.